-Dear <<First Name>> <<Last Name>>,
+Dear <<<First Name>> <<Last Name>>,

-We are writing to inform you of a data security incident experienced by Arkansas Teacher Retirement System ("ARTRS") that may have impacted your personal information, including your name and Social Security number.
-We respect the privacy and security of your information, and deeply regret the concern and inconvenience this may cause you.
-This letter contains information about steps you can take to protect your information, and resources we are making available to help you.
+Anfinson, Thompson & Company, P.A. ("Anfinson") recently experienced a security incident that impacted their systems.
+Anfinson may have you or your family's information if we prepared tax returns that included your information or provided you with tax services.
+We take the privacy and security of all information seriously, and sincerely apologize for any concern or inconvenience this may cause you or your family.
+This letter contains information about steps you can take to protect you and your family's information and resources we are making available to assist you in doing so.